NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     ``match-files-prefix``.

 matches-per-tile <int (default: unspecified)>
-    How many interest point matches to compute in each :math:`1024^2` image tile (default: automatic determination).
+    How many interest point matches to compute in each image tile (of size normally :math:`1024^2` pixels).
 Use a value of ``--ip-per-tile`` a few times larger than this.
 See also ``--matches-per-tile-params``.

-matches-per-tile-params <int, int (default: 1024, 1280)>
+matches-per-tile-params <int int (default: 1024 1280)>
     To be used with ``--matches-per-tile``.
-A larger second value allows each right image interest point to be matched to more than one left image interest point.
+The first value is the image tile size for both images.
+A larger second value allows each right tile to further expand to this size, resulting in the tiles overlapping.
 This may be needed if the homography alignment between these images is not great, as this transform is used to pair up left and right image tiles.

 .. _image_alignment: